shycopney44/W_S5M1_Project/README.md

 This is why we are including `data.js` first: we want the data it contains available to the `index.js` script.
 This is how JavaScript programs were traditionally partitioned and loaded on web-sites.

-With all that out of the day, let's discuss `index.js` and the tasks you need to complete inside that script.
-You are not allowed to modify any other files.
+**With all that out of the day, let's discuss `index.js` and the tasks you need to complete inside that script.
+You are not allowed to modify any other files.**

+Have fun, and reach out to Staff if you get too stuck!

-#### TASK 1 - Add a "widget" class name to widgets so CSS kicks in
+#### 👉 TASK 1 - Add a "widget" class name to widgets so CSS kicks in

 <details>
   <summary>Click to read</summary>